Complementary Approach to Anisotropic Flows in Heavy-Ion Collisions: RESULTS AND DISCUSSION

 This finding has significant experimental implications: one does not need to measure all four asymmetries to obtain a reliable flow estimate.
 A single asymmetry—for example, a simple up-down count relative to a fixed laboratory direction—provides a good approximation of the flow coefficient.

 We now validate the no-RP method by comparing its event-by-event estimates with the direct calculations.
 Figure~\ref{fig:v1_corr} shows the correlation between \(v_1^{\mathrm{(noRP)}}\) from Eq.~(15) and \(v_1^{\mathrm{direct}}\) from Eq.~(18).
-The Pearson correlation coefficient is \(r = 0.883\), demonstrating that the no-RP method captures the event-by-event fluctuations of directed flow remarkably well.
+The Pearson correlation coefficient is \(r = 0.834\), demonstrating that the no-RP method captures the event-by-event fluctuations of directed flow remarkably well.

 Figure~\ref{fig:v2_corr} presents the corresponding correlation for elliptic flow.
-The correlation is exceptionally strong, with \(r = 0.985\).
+The correlation is exceptionally strong, with \(r = 0.956\).
 This near-unity correlation confirms that the no-RP method provides an excellent estimate of \(v_2\) on an event-by-event basis, despite the small systematic offset in the mean value due to higher harmonic contributions.

 The combination of results from Figs.~\ref{fig:event_scatter}–\ref{fig:v2_corr} establishes two key findings.
 First, the two asymmetries for each harmonic contribute equally to the flow signal, meaning that a single asymmetry measurement suffices for a good estimate of the flow coefficient.
-Second, the no-RP method correlates exceptionally well with the direct method on an event-by-event basis, with correlation coefficients of 0.883 for \(v_1\) and 0.985 for \(v_2\).
-This demonstrates that the no-RP technique captures the underlying flow fluctuations with remarkable fidelity, making it a powerful experimental tool that avoids event-plane reconstruction entirely.
+Second, the no-RP method correlates exceptionally well with the direct method on an event-by-event basis, with correlation coefficients of 0.834 for \(v_1\) and 0.956 for \(v_2\).
+The better accuracy of \(v_2\) estimation is due to higher harmonic \(v_4\) which is expected to be very small~\cite{Kolb}.
+This will be tested by calculating \(v_3\) and \(v_4\) directly and considering their contributions.
+We demonstrate that the no-RP technique captures the underlying flow fluctuations with remarkable fidelity, making it a powerful experimental tool that avoids event-plane reconstruction entirely.